 Establish a local music industry forum made up of local promoters, funders and arts organisations to discuss issues affecting performance opportunities and audience generation, and carry out ongoing research about the local music industry.

-Play an active role as partner of the Devon Music Education Hub and the Exeter Cultural Partnership and Exeter Arts Council strategy and continue to provide once a lifetime cultural experiences through multi-media projects and events.
+Play an active role as part of the Exeter Cultural Partnership and Exeter Arts Council strategy and continue to provide once a lifetime cultural experiences through multi-media projects and events.

 Help build a vibrant cultural economy in Exeter and provide attractive employment and training opportunities for talented young people in order to enrich the culture and economy of the region.

 Develop new cross cultural partnerships and expand its range of services nationally and abroad